tliron/prudence/TUTORIAL.md

     };

 The name of this exported function, "present", is required by Prudence.
-The "functions" property in the representation in `resource.js` uses a call to "bind" to hook to functions with specific names.
+The "functions" property in `resource.js` expects this and other hook names.
 (We'll get to the other optional hooks later on in this tutorial.)

 Now, edit your `myapp/router.js` with this code: